eruizdechavez/grunt-string-replace/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History

+1.2.0
+  - Add `saveUnchanged` option to control weather unmodified files are saved or not.
+  - Add iojs to Travis CI.

 1.1.1
   - Add Node.js v0.12 to Travis CI